ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Controller Attach Point:** The rigidbody point on the controller model to snap the grabbed object to (defaults to the tip).
  * **Grab Precognition:** An amount of time between when the grab button is pressed to when the controller is touching something to grab it.
 For example, if an object is falling at a fast rate, then it is very hard to press the grab button in time to catch the object due to human reaction times.
 A higher number here will mean the grab button can be pressed before the controller touches the object and when the collision takes place, if the grab button is still being held down then the grab action will be successful.
  * **Throw Multiplier:** An amount to multiply the velocity of any objects being thrown.
-This can be useful when scaling up the `[CameraRig]` to simulate being able to throw items further.
+This can be useful when scaling up the play area to simulate being able to throw items further.
  * **Create Rigid Body When Not Touching:** If this is checked and the controller is not touching an Interactable Object when the grab button is pressed then a rigid body is added to the controller to allow the controller to push other rigid body objects around.

 ### Class Events